uozuAho/pandemic_ddd/readme.md

   - role special abilities
     - researcher share knowledge:
       - other player can take any card on their turn
-        - throw on take from self
-        - must dicard if in hand
-        - legal commands
         - all commands
     - quarantine specialist: prevent cube placement and outbreaks in current city and neighbours
     - scientist: cure with 4 cards